input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

 * `--genesis-utxo`: The genesis UTXO of the running partnerchain.

-* `--network`: The network you operate on (`testnet` or `mainnet`).
+* `--network`: The network you operate on (for example, `testnet` or `mainnet`).

 * `--total-accrued-function-script-hash`: The script hash of your `V` function.

-* `--reserve-posixtime-t0`: an integer that could possibly be used by user defined `V` function.
+* `--reserve-posixtime-t0`: an integer that could possibly be used by user-defined `V` function.
 It will be written into PlutusData of UTXO at Reserve Validator.
 Deprecated.
-This field will be set to 0 in the future versions of CLI.
+This field will be set to 0 in the future versions of the CLI.

 * `--reserve-asset-script-hash`: The script hash of the reserve asset (policy ID).